 • Technology: natural latex, pocket springs, glue-free

-• Advantages: bio materials, soft/firm comfort, very breathable
+• Advantages: organic materials, soft/firm comfort, very breathable

 Discover the Kipli hybrid mattress